Darkros1245/BrainFuckInterpreter/README.md

 # BrainFuckInterpreter
-A BrainFuck interpreter written in Haskell
+A simple BrainFuck interpreter written in Haskell

 # Hello, World!
 ++++++++[>++++[>++>+++>+++>+<<<<-]>+>+>->>+[<]<-]>>.>---.+++++++..+++.>>.<-.<.+++.------.--------.>>+.>++.